FAIMS/FAIMS3-conductor/README.md

 The server-side of FAIMS3 handling authentication and authorization

+To get started, first set up the `.env` file as specified in Configuration, and then set up keys as specified in Running.

 ## Configuration

 The deployment is configured via the `.env` file in the root directory of the project.
 Copy `.env.dist` to `.env` and the update the values as required.
+See the deployment docs for full details of the environment variables supported.

 * `COUCHDB_PASSWORD` - admin user password for couchdb (will be created)
 * `COUCHDB_PROTOCOL` - probably `http` - protocol for internal access to couchdb server